 Q. Which dogs should be exhibited at Crufts in the breeders’ competition for each breeder?

 A. It is up to the individual breeder which dogs they invite to represent them at Crufts.

 Q. How will the competition work?

 A. The team awarded 1st place will gain 30 points, the team awarded 2nd place will gain 15 points, 3rd will gain 10 points and 4th will gain 5 points.
 The top 40 teams at the end of the year will be eligible to enter.

 Q. What will happen if there are several teams on the same points, meaning there are more than 40 teams qualified?

 A. If there is an equality of points after all the heat results have been calculated, the teams which have achieved the highest place at a heat will take preference in the final allocation of places.

 Q. Who can judge the breeders’ competition?

-A. A group judge or a judge who awards challenge certificates in three or more breeds.
+A. A judge who awards challenge certificates in three or more separate and unconnected breeds.